 - A sweaty face

-Due to the intense pain people may feel restless and agitated, and they may react by rocking or pacing.
 During a cluster period, attacks can last anywhere between 15 minutes and 3 hours, and may occur between one to eight times every day.
-In approximately 80% of people with cluster headaches, the cluster period lasts from four to twelve weeks, once a year, normally in the Spring or Autumn.
-The remaining 20% of people have ‘chronic cluster headaches’ as they do not have these pain free periods.
+In approximately 80% of people with cluster headache, the cluster period lasts from four to twelve weeks, once a year, normally in the Spring or Autumn.
+The remaining 20% of people have ‘chronic cluster headache’ as they do not have significant remissions between cluster attacks.